 3. Senior Leagues:

 These Leagues are reserved for those 50 years or older.
 Usually prizes consist of cash only and they are mostly for socializing.
 Some even give out free coffee and donuts if it's a morning league!

 4. Junior Leagues:

 ** Before joining up, please read my blog post on "Etiquette" posted on May 24, 2021 so you will be ready!

 Good Luck and High scoring!

-1. Walking up straight- Check where you starting point is and after you release the ball, look down at your feet to make
+Check where your starting point is and after you release the ball, look down at your feet to make

 You can put a piece of blue painters tape on the board or arrow you want

 3. Get a good lift on the ball, keeping the fingers slightly bent-

-5. Getting a good LOFT on the ball and trying to hit the same spot on the lane each time.You can put a towel out a few feet from the foul Lin and see if you can land the ball on it each time.
+5. Getting a good LOFT on the ball and trying to hit the same spot on the lane each time-

+You can put a towel out a few feet from the foul line and see if you can land the ball on it each time.

 7. Practicing hitting any pins you may be having trouble with in the league.